lbobelin/WeaponizingSafety/README.md

 ## Modeling scope

 Human fallback is represented by a fixed capacity `H`.
 The simulator intentionally does **not** model cognitive workload, fatigue, individual operator skill, or a specific remote-operation-center interface.
 Loss values are normalized synthetic quantities and should not be interpreted as calibrated monetary or safety-risk estimates.

-## Anonymous-review note

-The artifact intentionally contains no author names, affiliations, institutional paths, account identifiers, acknowledgements, or repository URLs.
-If hosted for double-blind review, use an anonymous repository/account or the conference's anonymous artifact-hosting mechanism; repository ownership itself is outside the contents of this archive.